TheOdinProject/curriculum/README.md

 If you'd like to help out (even as a relative newbie), please [get in touch](mailto:contact@theodinproject.com) and we'd be happy to point you in the right direction.
 Check out the [Pivotal Tracker project](https://www.pivotaltracker.com/s/projects/979092) for the features and our [meetup group](http://www.meetup.com/Learn-Web-Development-Paired-Programming-in-SF/) for online weekly development meetings.

 ### Hacking on the Site Yourself

+See the [Getting Involved document](https://github.com/TheOdinProject/theodinproject/blob/master/getting_involved.md) for details of contributing to the website.

 1. This site runs on Ruby 1.9.3 and Rails 3.2.12.
     * Follow along with [this gist](https://gist.github.com/afshinator/8035821) if your environment is Nitrous.io.